 It is difficult to provide an exact answer to these questions as every apartment’s income and rent requirements are subject to change based on Federal, State and Local housing programs.
 Community Corp. uses both minimum and maximum income limits.
 As an estimate, the lowest income for 1 person is approximately $1,380 per month.
 If you have a Section 8 Voucher, there is no minimum income.

 Community Corp. has strict Tenant Selection Criteria.
-Among the many factors we check are credit history for the last 2 years and landlord history for the previous 3 years.
+Among the many factors we check are credit history for the previous 2 years and landlord history for the previous 3 years.
 We require that each applicant does not have more than $3,000 in negative credit (past due bills, collection accounts, etc.).
-Bankruptcies or Evictions / Unlawful Detainers within the last 4 years including personal crimes and property crimes will be considered automatic reasons for denial.
-You may still apply at your own discretion but you will be taking the risk of going through a time-consuming process.
+Bankruptcies or Evictions / Unlawful Detainers within the last 4 years will be considered automatic reasons for denial.

 Unfortunately, you will not be able to choose which apartment you would like to live in.
-If you have a medical condition or a disability that requires you to have certain accommodations, such as a ground floor unit or a wheelchair-accessible apartment, please write that on your Questionnaire under “Alternative Criteria”.
-If you reject an apartment for reasons that do not meet our policy guidelines, your name will be removed from our Housing Opportunity List for the remainder of that Housing Opportunity List year.
+If you have a medical condition or a disability that requires you to have certain accommodations, such as a ground floor unit, a wheelchair-accessible apartment, or an assistive animal please write that on your Questionnaire under “Alternative Criteria”.
+If you reject an apartment for reasons that do not meet our policy guidelines, your name will be removed from our Housing Opportunity List for the remainder of that year.
 You may re-apply for the following year.

 Community Corp. does NOT allow pets.
 There may be tenants who moved in prior to Community Corp. purchasing the property who may have had pets, but no pets are allowed for all new Community Corp. tenants.